neuschaefer/reform-handbook/src/source/linux.rst

 Set a Root Password
 -------------------

 The most powerful user in the system is ``root``.
 When logged in as ``root``, you can modify but also destroy any file in the system.
 To prevent others from logging in as ``root``, you should protect the account with a password.
-This is done by executing the following command:
+This is done by typing in the following command (followed by **Enter**):

 .. code-block:: none